 What can employers do?

-Supplemental policies can help lessen costs associated with conditions that arise from delayed care.
+Supplemental policies can help alleviate costs associated with conditions that arise from delayed care.
 Some companies even bring care providers into the office to speak about common health issues, provide on-site screenings and administer flu vaccinations.

 Perhaps most importantly, wellness and preventive care must be a part of the culture of a company.
 Benefits decision-makers should communicate with employees about the importance of routine care and emphasize options that may be more attractive to some employees, such as telehealth appointments.